 Head for the famous Nguthungulli, commonly known as Julian Rocks.
 Regarded as one of Australia’s top dive sites, Julian Rocks is nestled in the Cape Byron Marine Park and is brimming with awe-inspiring marine life.

 Find out more in our guide to diving in Byron Bay.

-Even if you wouldn’t describe yourself as a film buff, it’s well worth checking out Byron Bay Film Festival, which will run from 18-27 October this year.
+Even if you wouldn’t describe yourself as a film buff, it’s well worth checking out Byron Bay Film Festival, which will run from 15th to 24th of October this year.